Pneumonia Nursing Diagnosis Care Plan NCLEX Review

 A less severe form of bacterial pneumonia is called walking or atypical pneumonia, in which the symptoms are very mild and the infected person can do his/her activities of daily living as normal.

 Viral pneumonia.
-Viruses such as RSV (common cause in infants age 1 and below), flu and cold viruses, and COVID-19 can cause viral pneumonia, which is the second most common type of pneumonia.
+Viruses such as RSV (common cause in infants age 1 and below), flu and cold viruses can cause viral pneumonia, which is the second most common type of pneumonia.

 It does not respond to antibiotics; therefore, the management is focused on symptom control and may also include the use of an antiviral drug.